 You’ll be able to view the date of the last visit to the Network, engagement metrics (Post clicks, cheers, comments, messages, RSVPs, poll votes), engagement over time, and the top 20 Posts the person engaged with, as well as subscription and one-time purchase history.

-The Content dashboard shows you the volume of each type of post being created and any trends that indicate to you how engaging your content is over time.
+shows you the volume of each type of post being created and any trends that indicate to you how engaging your content is over time.